On the Total CR Twist of Transversal Curves in the 3-Sphere: Integrability by quadratures

 and the eigenvalues of the momentum are

-The half-period of the twist is computed by numerically evaluating the hyperelliptic integral \eqref{halfpB1}.
-We evaluate $\tau$, $\phi_1$, $\phi_2$, $\phi_3$ by solving numerically the system \eqref{nsol}, with initial conditions \eqref{icon} on the interval $[-4\omega,4\omega]$.
-Figure \ref{FIGANG} reproduces the graphs of $\phi_1$ and $\phi_3$ on the interval $[-4\omega,4\omega]$ (the graph of the twist was depicted in Figure \ref{FIG5}).
-The red point on the $Ox$-axis is $2\omega$ and the length of the arrows are the jumps $\phi_1\vert_0^{2\omega}$, $\phi_3\vert_0^{2\omega}$.
+The half-period of the twist is computed by numerically evaluating the hyperelliptic integral~\eqref{halfpB1}.
+We evaluate $\tau$, $\phi_1$, $\phi_2$, $\phi_3$ by solving numerically the system~\eqref{nsol}, with initial conditions~\eqref{icon} on the interval $[-4\omega,4\omega]$.
+Figure~\ref{FIGANG} reproduces the graph of the quasi-periodic function $\phi_1$ on the interval $[-4\omega,4\omega]$ (the graph of the twist was depicted in Figure~\ref{FIG5}).
+The red point on the $Ox$-axis is $2\omega$ and the length of the arrows is the jump $\phi_1\vert_0^{2\omega}$.
 In this example,

 So, modulo negligible numerical errors, the corresponding critical curves are closed, with quantum number $q_1=-2/15$ and $q_3=-10/21$.
-In the last section we will explain how we computed the modulus.
-A standard configuration of a curve with modulus ${\bf c}$ is represented in Figure \ref{FIG12}.
+In the last section, we will explain how we computed the modulus.
+A standard configuration of a curve with modulus ${\bf c}$ is represented in Figure~\ref{FIG12}.